MII-IS/SE25/README.md

 ---

 ### 3. `models` — System Models

 This directory contains all system modeling artifacts, typically produced with UML or similar methodologies.

-#### 3.1 `models/requirements`
+#### 3.1 `models/Requisitos`

 Contains requirement-related models, including:

 - Use case diagrams
 - Activity diagrams
 - Conceptual models
 - Other functional analysis models

-#### 3.2 `models/reversemodel`
+#### 3.2 `models/Reverse_model`

 Contains models generated through reverse engineering, such as:

 - Class diagrams derived from source code
 - Dependency diagrams
 - Automatically generated structural representations

-The `README.md` within the `models` directory provides a detailed description of the UML and SysML models, including their structure, purpose, and the modeling approach used in the project.
+The `README.md` within the `models` directory provides a detailed description of UML and SysML models, including their structure, purpose, and modeling approach used in the project.

 ---

-### 4.`robot_initial`

-The **basic configuration** of the robot, designed as a starting point or for simple demonstrations.

-#### **Includes**

-- **Minimal URDF/XACRO** describing a 6-DOF robotic arm with a fixed base

-- **Basic `ros2_control` configuration**

-  - Fake hardware

-  - Simple transmissions

-- **Minimal controllers** (e.g., position controllers)

-- **Simple demo examples**

-  - Launch files

-  - RViz visualization

-  - GUI-based control

-#### **Typical Use**

-- Introduction to `ros2_control` and robot architecture

-- Lightweight testing or early-stage development

-- Concept verification

-- Easy-to-read and easy-to-modify demos

----

-### 5. `robot_extended`

-The **advanced and more realistic** version of the robot.

-Designed for serious development, extended testing, and richer simulation scenarios.

-#### **Includes**

-- **Complex URDF/XACRO**

-  - Detailed geometry

-  - Realistic inertias

-  - Collision elements

-  - Refined transmissions

-- **More complete hardware configuration**

-  - Multiple interfaces

-  - Optional simulated or real sensors

-- **Additional or more sophisticated controllers**, structured modularly

-- **Better-organized demos**, including:

-  - More controllable joints

-  - A mobile base (`prismatic` joint)

-  - Structured launch files

-  - Integration with simulation/visualization environments

-#### **Typical Use**

-- Advanced development and integration

-- Realistic control testing

-- Complex simulations

-- Experiments requiring flexibility and higher fidelity

----

-### 6. `src` — Source Code
+### 4. `src` — Source Code

 This directory contains the executable implementation of the project.

-#### 6.1 `src/ros2_control`
+#### 4.1 `src/ros2_control_demo_description`

-Contains the ROS 2 codebase related to controlling the robotic system, including:
+Contains ROS 2 code related to the minimal description and configuration of the robot for demos.

-- ROS 2 nodes

-- Hardware interface configurations
+Includes:

+- Basic URDF/XACRO
+- Minimal `ros2_control` configuration
+- Simple controllers (e.g., position controllers)
+- Launch files for RViz and demo execution

+#### 4.2 `src/ros2_control_demo_example_7`

+Contains example code for more advanced tests and simulations.

+Includes:

-- Parameter and launch files
+- More complex robot and controller configurations

-- Code for controlling sensors and actuators
+- Structured launch and visualization examples
+- Integration with simulated or real sensors

-The `README.md` within the `src` directory provides a detailed explanation of how the source code is organized, its relationship with the UML/SysML models, and how generated, copied, and manually written code coexist within the implementation.
+The `README.md` inside `src` provides a detailed explanation of how the source code is organized, its relationship with UML/SysML models, and how generated, copied, and manually written code coexist.

 ## Development Environment Setup